Antonio Brown has gone from the 195th pick in the 2010 draft to the best wide receiver in the NFL

 Briggs made the Pro Bowl seven seasons in a row during his 12-year career.

 Under Bengals quarterbacks coach Bill Walsh, Anderson was one of the first field generals to run the “West Coast offense.”
 He was the league MVP in 1981 and led the NFL in passer rating four times during his 16-season career.

 1997 Draft, Round 3 – Tampa Bay Buccaneers

 Barber started 224 consecutive games, the most ever by a defensive back, and is the only player in NFL history with more than 45 interceptions and 25 sacks.

 2005 Draft, Round 3 – San Francisco 49ers

-Gore ranks fifth all-time in career rushing yards and may move up higher on that list before he retires.
+Gore ranks fourth in career rushing yards with 14,748 and could move up to third on that list this season.

 64. Dan Fouts, QB, Oregon